24 February 2020

 The European Commission is contacting member states that have not implemented the Fifth Money Laundering Directive.
-Neil Williams of Rahman Ravelli considers what they should have done regarding registers of companies.
+Rahman Ravelli considers what they should have done regarding registers of companies.

 With the European Union’s 5th Money Laundering Directive (5MLD) having come into force on 10 January 2020, all EU states should have introduced registers of all companies incorporated in their territories.